 “So, what, is Abe Lincoln haunting our house now?”

 “I dunno.
 Hey, Hulk, is ol Honest Abe hanging out down the hallway?”
 He gave the dog a big smile as he rubbed his back.
 But the dog was not responsive to the affection.
 Instead, his head popped back up and the growl returned, more intense.
-And before he knew it, Randy was clutching his balls as Hulk had put all his weight into Randy’s lap and catapulted himself off the couch.
+Before he knew it, Randy was clutching his balls as Hulk had put all his weight into Randy’s lap and catapulted himself off the couch.
 He raced to the hallway, and the growling converted to angry barks and snarls.
-Neither Randy nor Maddie had ever heard Hulk behave this way.
-Even the mailman could be noisy outside, and the dog would rarely even raise his head to the sound.
+Neither Randy nor Maddie had ever seen Hulk behave this way.

 “Should we start looking for a new house?
 Not kidding.
 I’ll move out if he keeps this shit up,” said Maddie.
 “You all can stay and play with the ghost, but I’m gone.”
 A moment after the attack on the hallway, Hulk returned as if nothing was wrong.
 He jumped back on the couch and gave each of his humans a big lick to the face.
 For the rest of the night, he remained close to their sides, but the growling and barking ceased.
 The house was calm.

 As Randy’s heart began to slow, he realized Hulk was still outside.
-His attention then turned to the back door as the dog growled and clawed at the glass door, trying to get in.
-Out of pure routine, Randy flipped the light back off and went to tend to the dog and make sure he was okay.
-He even held out a treat to him as he opened the door.
+His attention then turned to the back door as the dog growled and clawed at the glass.
+Out of pure routine, Randy flipped the light back off and went to tend to the dog.
+He held out a treat as he opened the door.
 But Hulk wanted nothing to do with food at this moment when he flew past his papa into the house.
-He honed in on something else.
-And when Randy turned back, the shadow had returned.
-It now hovered where Randy had stood just moments earlier.
+The dog honed in on something else, and when Randy turned back, the shadow had returned.
+It now hovered where Randy had been standing just moments earlier.

-The shadow bolted across the hall, as Hulk chased.
+The shadow bolted across the hall, as Hulk gave chase.
 It disappeared through the closet, and the dog put on the brakes just before he leaned back and put his front paws on the door.
 His growling and barking was unyielding, as Randy slowly approached.
 He saw the specter.
 That’s what it had to be.
-And now Hulk had chased it into the hall closet.
+Now Hulk had chased it into the hall closet.

 “Easy, boy,” he said with trepidation as he slowly moved his hand to the doorknob.
 His baseball bat sat in the back of the bedroom closet, but he didn’t think he could leave the dog there by himself while he tried to dig it out.
 “Okay Hulk, let’s see what we got here.”
 Randy flipped the light back on and yanked the closet door open.